mohammadv184/gloader/README.md

 GLoader is a powerful and flexible CLI tool for data migration between different databases.
-It provides a seamless way to migrate your data from any source database to any destination database, Whether you are upgrading your database or moving data between different systems, GLoader makes the process efficient and reliable.
+It provides a seamless way to migrate your data from any source database to any destination database, Whether you are upgrading your database or moving data between different systems;
+GLoader makes the process efficient and reliable.